-World Vision Angola is a Christian Organization that has established its operations in the country in 1989 and its programmes are focused on three main pillars: Health and Nutrition, Water and Sanitation, Resilience and Social Enterprise.
+World Vision in Angola programmes are focused on four main pillars: Health and Nutrition, Water and Sanitation, Resilience and Livelihoods and Emergencies.
 The programme portfolio comprises of grant funded and private non-sponsorship funded projects.
 There is no direct child sponsorship programme administered.
 Currently, World Vision is implementing programmes in all the 18 provinces of Angola.

 World Vision serves all people, regardless of creed, ethnicity, gender, race, religion, and is committed to improve people’s lives and helps to enact sustainable solutions for the future of children, families, and communities by: